AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-assets-folder.md

 You can create additional subfolders within the folder you just created.
 The subfolders will inherit the **Cloud Configuration** of the parent folder.
 This can be overridden however if you wish to use models from another configuration.

-If you are using a localized site structure, you can create this below your new folder.
+If you are using a localized site structure, you can [create a language root](/help/assets/translate-assets.md) below your new folder.

 ## Next Steps {#next-steps}